opendaylight/docs/docs/getting-started-guide/project-release-notes/tsdr.rst

 Migration
 ---------

-* Is it possible migrate from the previous release?
+* Is it possible to migrate from the previous release?
 If so, how?

   * Yes, since there's no change of features from the previous releases.